What is BYOD?

 Display type

 Often associated with the type of meeting room, as discussed earlier, displays range from small TVs mounted on rollabout stands, to wall mounted digital signage displays, video walls and projectors, to interactive touch screens commonly known as “Smartboards” or “Meeting Boards”.
-The latter are common in teaching or lecture spaces but are becoming increasingly popular in meeting rooms, especially collaboration rooms, scrum rooms and sprint rooms.
-The person standing at the board (interactive display) is essentially controlling a PC using USB touchback and that PC sends its image back to the board via HDMI.
+The latter are common in teaching or lecture spaces but are becoming increasingly popular in meeting rooms, especially collaboration rooms, scrum rooms, training rooms and sprint rooms.
+The person standing at the board (interactive display) is essentially controlling a PC using USB touchback and that PC sends its annotated image back to the board (traditionally via HDMI).

 Guest hosting of meetings

-If your meeting rooms are for the exclusive use of your own employees who have login access to your corporate or education network, then set-up is usually straightforward.
-The nature of BYOD and BYOM though encourages guest hosting and in hired out event spaces, hotels, conference halls etc, this will be the norm rather than the exception.
+Who’s network are we talking about? …..
+The venue’s private network, or a guest network?.
+Being a guest, the BYOM user will only be permitted on to the guest network and so it important that the wireless receiver is also on that same network.
 Some solutions on the market are limited to a single network, others support dual wireless networks and some offer wired networking for the corporate LAN and wireless for the guest network.
 Where limitations apply, we may need to create a specific mini-LAN in the meeting room to facilitate your flexible needs.
+Talk to us before you guess on the wrong solution.

 USB policy

 The more secure your environment, the less likely USB dongles are allowed to be inserted into devices brought to or used within a site.
-Many wireless presentation systems and BYOD/BYOM solutions rely on USB dongles to transmit and receive signals between laptop PC and receiver which is usually associated with the display screen, projector or video conferencing hardware.
-Where USB is barred, the alternative of WiFi is sometimes permitted.
+Most of the original wireless presentation systems, and more recently, BYOM equivalents, rely on USB dongles to transmit and receive signals between laptop PC and receiver plugged directly into a display screen, projector or video conferencing hardware.

 Contact Us